iceamdeveloper/iceam/wp-content/plugins/bp-profile-search/readme.txt

 == Changelog ==

+= 5.3.5 =
+* Fixed: member-type specific fields are no longer incorrectly hidden = 5.3.4 =
-= 5.3.3 =
+* Added: support for the BuddyBoss *Gender* profile field type = 5.3.3 =
 * Fixed: removed incorrect call to get_the_content()
 * Breaking change: custom form templates must enqueue the scripts they need